rainbow494/arch-1/doc/en-us/deep-lessons-from-google-and-ebay-on-building-ecosystems-of.markdown

     *   Encouragement is through **teams providing a library**.

-    *   <span>Encouragement is also through the services you want to depend on supporting X protocol or Y protocol.</span>
+    *       Encouragement is also through the services you want to depend on supporting X protocol or Y protocol.

     *   Google is famous for **every line of code** that is checked-in to source code control **being reviewed** by at least one other programmer.
 This is a good way of communicating common practices.